viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 ---

 <!-- LEARNING GOALS:
-After this tutorial you understand viam's modular platform and can build a machine from start to finish.
-You will be able to create machines using builtin and registry resources and write code with the SDKs to operate your machine
+After this tutorial you will understand what modules are and when to use them, and be able to build a machine from start to finish.
+You will be able to create machines using built-in resources as well as resources from the Viam registry, and can write code with the SDKs to operate your machine.

 Notes:
 possibly extend or point to data management tutorial next?
 To Jessamy's in particular? and the grafana tutorial